notthebestdev/StockInsightVisualizer/README.md

 - statsmodels
 - TensorFlow (Keras)

+## Note on GPU Acceleration
+Currently, this app runs on CPU only.
+GPU acceleration is not available in the current environment.
+This may affect the performance of machine learning models, especially for large datasets or complex predictions.

 ## Contributing 🤝

 We welcome contributions to improve the Stock Data Visualization project.
 Please follow these steps to contribute: